-Download Our Free Guide to Breaking Into Project Management
+Download Our Free Guide to Advancing In Project Management

 A guide to what you need to know, from today’s in-demand skills to the industry’s growing job opportunities.

 Many MS in Project Management programs also offer students the ability to specialize their knowledge through the declaration of a concentration.
 For example, Northeastern’s project management concentrations include focus areas like leadership, project business analysis, program and portfolio management, and more.

 An MBA, on the other hand, is focused on developing a well-rounded view of how a business functions.
 Unlike a master’s in project management—which concentrates on the functions of projects specifically—an MBA is designed to give students the technical, managerial, and leadership skills needed for careers across a variety of business fields.